 What is the number-one reason patients with a meniscus tear found on MRI make the decision to have meniscus surgery?
 They want their knee pain fixed!
 Yet three of every five patients who undergo meniscus repair are not happy because many are still in pain.
 Why isn’t their pain gone?
 Let’s go all the way back to the MRI to try to answer this.

 The Assumption Knee Pain Is Due to a Meniscus Tear Found on MRI

 Just because you have a meniscus tear show up on your MRI, this doesn’t mean it is causing your knee pain.
 As mentioned before, meniscus tears can be a symptomless normal part of aging so it’s presumptuous to assume a meniscus tear is causing a patient’s chronic knee pain.

 Pain is complex, and it’s rare that a determination can be made for its cause simply by reviewing an MRI.
 In fact, a pinched nerve or other pathology in the back is as likely to be the cause of knee pain as any issue directly in the knee itself.
 So if a patient still has pain following a meniscus surgery, it’s possible the problem was rooted in his or her back all along—in other words, the meniscus surgery was unnecessary, and the back (whether there is accompanying back pain or not) should have been examined prior to diagnosing the torn meniscus as the reason for the knee pain.

 Meniscus Surgery Outcomes Indicate Meniscus Surgery is Rarely the Answer

-For more detailed information on meniscus tears and how they are read on an MRI, watch Dr. Centeno’s video below:
+For more detailed information on our nonsurgical treatment for meniscus tears and how they are read on an MRI, watch Dr. Centeno’s video below: